superbrothers/kubernetes-docs/kubectl_create_secret_generic.md

   # Create a new secret named my-secret using a combination of a file and a literal
   kubectl create secret generic my-secret --from-file=ssh-privatekey=path/to/id_rsa --from-literal=passphrase=topsecret

-  # Create a new secret named my-secret from an env file
+  # Create a new secret named my-secret from env files
-  kubectl create secret generic my-secret --from-env-file=path/to/bar.env
+  kubectl create secret generic my-secret --from-env-file=path/to/foo.env --from-env-file=path/to/bar.env
 ```

 ### Options